github/vscode-codeql/docs/test-plan.md

 - Check that the query is canceled and the query history item is updated.
 - Check that the workflow run is also canceled.
 - Check that any available results are visible in VS Code.

+### CodeQL Model Editor

+Note: this is still behind feature flags.

+#### Test Case 1: Opening the model editor

+1. Download the `dsp-testing/sql2o-example` database from GitHub.
+2. Open the Model editor with Cmd+P "Open CodeQL Model Editor".
+   - Check that the editor loads and shows methods to model.
+   - Check that methods are grouped per library.
+   - Check that the "Open database" link works.
+   - Check that the "Open extension pack" link works.

+#### Test Case 2: Model methods

+1. Expand one of the packages
+   - Change the model type and check that the other dropdowns change.
+2. Save the modeled methods.
+   - Check that the model `yml` file has the entries that was modeled.

+#### Test Case 3: Model with AI

+1. Click "Model with AI".
+   - Check that rows change to "Thinking".
+   - Check that results come back and rows get filled out.

+#### Test Case 4: Model as dependency

+1. Click "Model as dependency"
+   - Check that grouping are now per package.
+2. Click "Generate".
+   - Check that rows are filled out.

 ### General